freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 "
 ```

-Save the file when you are done.
+Save the file with `control + o` when you are done.

 #### HINTS